 Where to stay

-Many visitors travel to Costa Brava from the city of Barcelona for a day trip or longer, if you would like to find accommodation in Barcelona we picked some interesting options to provide you with an unforgettable experience:
+Many visitors travel to Costa Brava from the city of Barcelona for a day trip or longer, if you would like to find accommodation in Barcelona we picked some great options to provide you with an unforgettable experience:

 Situated in the coastal town of Llançà, apartment with rustic elements includes the chimney and terra-cotta tile floors in the living room.
 Provides a private sunny terrace to get the most out of a relaxing vacation on Costa Brava.
 Bedrooms have large windows to allow in a fresh sea breeze.
 Great location close to the seafront promenade and scenic beach.